ChelsyA/ChelsyA/README.md

 # Hi, welcome to my GitHub👋!

-<p>I'm a junior Ethical Hacker focused on Pentesting and Malware and threat analysis <strong>.
+<p>I'm a junior Ethical Hacker focused on Pentesting, Malware and threat analysis <strong>.

 💻🖥️